Zaferia, Long Beach, California

-Zaferia is a neighborhood in the eastern part of Long Beach, California.
-It corresponds to the area around Anaheim Street and Redondo Avenue.
+Zaferia, sometimes Zafaria or Zefaria, is a neighborhood in the eastern part of Long Beach, California.
+It corresponds to the area around Anaheim Street and Redondo Avenue, specifically "Anaheim Street, between Temple and Loma Avenues, extending north of Pacific Coast Highway and south to 11th Street".
 It was founded as a small town, and shortly thereafter was served by the Pacific Electric Railway's Balboa Line, which had a station named "Zaferia" near Anaheim and Redondo at the junction with the 3rd Street/Redondo Avenue local.
-The area cites 1913 as its date of founding; by that time, the area contained numerous businesses and even a newspaper.
-It was one of a handful of "wet" cities in Los Angeles County in the 1910s.
-It was annexed by Long Beach in 1920.
-A park at Pacific Coast Highway and Redondo bears the name "Plaza Zaferia".